 Not all Cosmetic Surgery medical practitioners are the same!

 The reason that some cosmetic surgery clinics are able to offer cheap prices in Australia is because they are using Cosmetic Doctors (GPs) who are not qualified and registered Plastic and Reconstructive Surgeons.
 These doctors are often referred to as Cosmetic Surgeons but are in fact by law not allowed to refer to themselves as Surgeons – without a formal recognised specialist surgical qualification.
 In Australia, you should insist that any medical practitioner who is going to perform invasive surgery on you is a Fellow of the Royal Australasian College of Surgeons and preferably with a further speciality in Plastic and Reconstructive Surgery.

-At CosMediTour we place our clients’ health and safety as our top priority, therefore all of our treatments are performed by fully qualified and experienced Plastic and Reconstructive Surgeons at JCI Accredited Hospitals in Thailand (JCI is the American ‘Gold Standard’ for hospital accreditation), and at an ACHS accredited hospital in Australia.
+At CosMediTour we place our clients’ health and safety as our top priority, therefore all of our treatments are performed by fully qualified Surgeons and Plastic and Reconstructive Surgeons at accredited hospital in Australia.
 All our invasive surgery procedures are performed under General Anaesthesia with a fully qualified specialist Anaesthetist in attendance throughout your surgery and until you have recovered and are awake.